glibaniosr/orcatools/README.md

 Examples:

-### Create and write an input file from string blocks
+### Create, write an input file from string blocks, and run it.
 ```python
 from orcatools.inp import ORCAINP
 xyz = "B 0.0 0.0 0.0"